-Your smile is a huge part of every first impression, so of course, you want dazzling white teeth.
-But if you have sensitive teeth, you might feel locked out of teeth whitening treatments.
+Your smile is a huge part of every first impression, so of course you want dazzling teeth.
+But if you have sensitive teeth, you might be hesitant to try whitening them.

 Good news: sensitivity doesn’t need to stand between you and the smile of your dreams.
 With whitening products for sensitive teeth, you can brighten your smile with little to no pain.
 We dug through all your options, reading reviews, speaking to the companies, and getting feedback from actual users.
 In the end, six whitening products for sensitive teeth rose to the top.